 - Must be able to communicate effectively, both verbal and written

-Closing Date: when filled.
-Internal candidates will be contacted asap.
+Closing Date: when filled, internal candidates will be contacted by _ asap.__

 How to apply: Please email your cover letter and resume to Manager, Youth Services email@example.com Please include where you saw this job posting in your email.
 Thank you.